 - Start a bland diet for your cat.

 After reading through this article, you might be tempted to give your cat a sample of lactose-free or almond milk.
 If you do, we urge you to do it in moderation.
-Once or twice every week is enough.
+Once or twice a week is enough.